fastify/fastify/docs/Reference/Hooks.md

 ### onListen

 Triggered after the server starts listening for requests.
-It is useful if you have code that needs to be executed directly after the server starts listening for requests.
 This is another way of doing `fastify.server.on('listening', () => {})`.

 ```js